smartprocure/futil-js/README.md

 An object lens is simply an object that has a `get` and `set` function.
 An example of this is a mobx boxed observable.

-A function lens is a lense expressed as a single function that takes the value to set or returns the current value if nothing is passed.
+A function lens is a lens expressed as a single function that takes the value to set or returns the current value if nothing is passed.
 Examples of this in the wild are knockout observables and jquery plugin api style methods.

-The utilities in this library expect can accept either kind of lens, and utilities are provided to seamless convert between the two.
+The utilities in this library expect can accept either kind of lens, and utilities are provided to seamlessly convert between the two.

 ### Stubs
 Lens stubs are primarily a reference implementation, but are useful for testing and mocking purposes